The Project Board and Collaborative Steering Committee have appointed a series of workgroups to progress the development of the following activities:

-The Training and Education workgroup has developed a plan for the next 18 months.
+The Training and Education workgroup develops plans 18 months out.
 Training is a significant opportunity for the adoption of BIM.
 Recognising the future demand the Training and Education workgroup will develop a BIM 101 Introductory level program.
-The Program’s learning outcomes sought after will be communicated at the forum.

 Plant/ Equipment/ Fitting Models

-BIM-MEPAUS provides detailed plant/equipment/fittings specifications to Autodesk for development of constructible Revit MEP content that supports whole of life modelling requirements through the addition of country specific shared parameters schedules.
+BIM-MEPAUS creates detailed plant/equipment/fittings specifications for development of constructible Revit MEP content that supports whole of life modelling requirements through the addition of country specific shared parameters schedules.

-Input into the specification development is generally provides through industry workgroups that involve designers, installers and suppliers to assure the specifications and shared parameters support the model and supply chain workflows.
+Input into the specification development provided through industry workgroups that involve designers, installers and suppliers assures the specifications and shared parameters support the model and supply chain workflows.

 Completed specifications are published via the website.